tommasofacchin/drama-sync-tvmaze/README.md

 2. Call the TVMaze updates endpoint with `since = last_since` to get all show IDs that changed after that timestamp.
 3. Filter and sort the updates by timestamp.
 4. Process the first `BATCH_SIZE` entries in ascending order of timestamp:
    - fetch full show details
    - map to the local `drama` schema
    - skip anything that is not a K‑drama
    - upsert the drama
    - upsert its genres and the `drama_genre` relations
-   - fetch the cast, upsert actors and `drama_actor` relations
+   - fetch the show‑level cast, upsert actors and `drama_actor` relations
+   - fetch all episodes for the show and, for each episode, fetch the guest cast
+   - merge main cast and guest cast, deduplicate by person, and upsert any additional actors and `drama_actor` relations
 5. Track the maximum timestamp seen in the batch and persist it back to `sync_state` as the new `last_since`.

 ---